Ravid Plotnik

-Early life
+Biography

 Ravid Plotnik was born in Petah Tikva, Israel, to a family of Ashkenazi Jewish descent.
 His parents are Uzi, a businessman, and Tali, a housewife.
 His older sister is named Shira.
 When he was 6, his family moved to Sha'arei Tikva.
 When he was 12 his mother died of cancer and two years later his family returned to reside in his hometown of Petah Tikva.
 At 13, he became interested in African-American music under the influence of his older sister, a singer as well.

 Plotnik was inspired by his childhood hero Israeli rapper Subliminal.
-His stage name is derived from the Amharic word "Nech".
+His stage name is derived from the Amharic word "Nech", meaning "white".
 Most of Plotnik's childhood friends in Israel were Ethiopian Jews, calling him so affectionately.

-Career
+Music career

 When Plotnik was 15 he founded the band "Produx" with his friends Shmuel "Aritso" Yosef and Shimson "Chichu" Adama.

 In August 2006 Plotnik joined the IDF, where he served as a quartermaster clerk for the Israeli Intelligence Directorate.
 In February 2010, three months after he discharged from the IDF, Produx's first album "Thia'at Ha'Metim" (תחיית המתים) was released.
 Later that year the band broke up due to disagreements between the members.